AntagonistHQ/xmldsig/README.md

 Keys
 ----
 Generally, you would want to generate a keypair to work and test with.
-You can create a keys and certificates using the OpenSSL application as follows:
+You can create keys and certificates yourself using OpenSSL.
+The example keys and certificates included have been created as follows:

 ```bash
 openssl genrsa -aes128 -passout pass:foobar -out test.pem 2048                     # private key
 openssl rsa -in test.pem -passin pass:foobar -pubout -out test.pub                 # public key
 openssl req -x509 -new -key test.pem -passin pass:foobar -days 3650 -out test.cer  # self-signed x509 certificate
 ```

-Note that there are onelines that do the same.
-Some example certificates are included in the package.

 Signing